Part II. Entry

 18VAC41-50-30.
 License by endorsement.

-Upon proper application to the board, any person currently licensed to practice as a tattooer, permanent cosmetic tattooer, or master permanent cosmetic tattooer in any other state or jurisdiction of the United States and who has completed a training or apprenticeship program and an examination that is substantially equivalent to that required by this chapter may be issued a tattooer license, permanent cosmetic tattooer license, or master permanent cosmetic tattooer license without an examination.
-The applicant must also meet the requirements set forth in 18VAC41-50-20 A 1 through A 4.
+A. Upon proper application to the board, any person currently licensed to practice as a tattooer, permanent cosmetic tattooer, master permanent cosmetic tattooer, or who is a licensed instructor in the respective profession in any other state or jurisdiction of the United States and who has completed a training or apprenticeship program and an examination that is substantially equivalent to the training and examination required by this chapter may be issued a tattooer license, permanent cosmetic tattooer license, master permanent cosmetic tattooer license, or the respective instructor certificate without an examination.
+The applicant must also meet the requirements set forth in 18VAC41-50-20 A 1 through A 4 and provide documentation of completion of board-approved health education to include (i) bloodborne pathogens, sterilization, and aseptic techniques related to tattooing and (ii) first aid.

 Statutory Authority